go-vikunja/vikunja/docs/content/doc/setup/install-frontend.md

 By default, the frontend assumes it can reach the api at `/api/v1` relative to the frontend url.
 This means that if you make the frontend available at, say `https://vikunja.example.com`, it tries to reach the api at `https://vikunja.example.com/api/v1`.
-In this scenario it is not possible for the frontend and the api to live on seperate servers or even just seperate ports on the same server with [the use of a reverse proxy]({{< ref "reverse-proxies.md">}}).
+In this scenario it is not possible for the frontend and the api to live on separate servers or even just separate ports on the same server with [the use of a reverse proxy]({{< ref "reverse-proxies.md">}}).

 To make configurations like this possible, the api url can be set in the `index.html` file of the frontend releases.
 Just open the file with a text editor - there are comments which will explain how to set the url.